Grace your necks with these super fun jewel-shaped pieces!

 So how can you apply a colour to any plastic?

-Having looked into this, I found a few easy solutions, one of which is to utilize nail varnishes, that haven’t been used for a while, acrylic pens, or permanent markers.
+Having looked into this, I found a few easy solutions, one of which is to utilise nail varnishes that haven’t been used for a while, acrylic pens, or permanent markers.

 So if you don’t want to apply a colour to your crystals, keep them plain and simple.